 Florian Meisenberg’s installation is the only work to really make use of the exhibition space, besides what is happening in the VR space: With rich objects surrounding the VR element, or vice versa, Meisenberg provides possibilities to engage with the installation in many different ways.
 One could see the VR element and its interplay with 'real objects' as two parts complementing a narrative.
 Interestingly, the wall carpet, the original video work and the sun-like sculpture were, all together, compelling on their own and did not rely on that VR appeal - in contrast to Banz & Bowinkel.

 Forensic Architecture presents their above-mentioned case study (for Amnesty International, in which they derived a 3D rendered architecture model) to the public sphere basically via a website mixed with text, 360° pictures, short video interviews, making-of, etc. Solely going for that above-mentioned making-of for the museum context and being included in this VR goggle-heavy show, intentionally or unintentionally, determine a pivotal moment regarding definitions.
 They put in to question, whether ‘virtual reality,' as presented at the Zeppelin Museum, is only about virtual ‘space’?
 Putting that question on the table, here the second one: what about our other virtual realities, like Facebook, Instagram or Tinder, which provide us with a virtual self, simulating channels of interaction that we are familiar with in the analog world, but still comprising very different dynamics?
 These virtual versions of ourselves doubtlessly have pretty much of an own reality, which manifests itself virtually.
+It should be pointed out that ‘virtual reality’ is not ‘virtual’ + ‘reality,’ since it has become an established term that has entered dictionaries, but is used in a promiscuous way, in this exhibition.
 What 'virtual reality', ‘virtuality’ and ‘reality’ mean here, and how should they be reflected towards the rise of new social spheres, is an important etymological discussion that is dearly missed, especially in a museum devoted to art and technology.